reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 A data lakehouse is a common analytical data store for cloud-scale analytics solutions.
 One of the core tasks of a data engineer is to implement and manage the ingestion of data from multiple operational data sources into the lakehouse.
 In Microsoft Fabric, you can implement *extract, transform, and load* (ETL) or *extract, load, and transform* (ELT) solutions for data ingestion through the creation of *pipelines*.

 Fabric also supports Apache Spark, enabling you to write and run code to process data at scale.
-By combining the pipeline and Spark capabilities in Fabric, you can implement complex data ingestion logic that copies data from external sources into the OneLake storage on which the lakehouse is based, and then uses Spark code to perform custom data transformations before loading it into tables for analysis.
+By combining the pipeline and Spark capabilities in Fabric, you can implement complex data ingestion logic that copies data from external sources into the OneLake storage on which the lakehouse is based and then uses Spark code to perform custom data transformations before loading it into tables for analysis.

 This lab will take approximately **60** minutes to complete.

 ## Create a Lakehouse

 Large-scale data analytics solutions have traditionally been built around a *data warehouse*, in which data is stored in relational tables and queried using SQL.
-The growth in "big data" (characterized by high *volumes*, *variety*, and *velocity* of new data assets) together with the availability of low-cost storage and cloud-scale distributed compute technologies has led to an alternative approach to analytical data storage; the *data lake*.
+The growth in "big data" (characterized by high *volumes*, *variety*, and *velocity* of new data assets) together with the availability of low-cost storage and cloud-scale distributed computing technologies has led to an alternative approach to analytical data storage; the *data lake*.
 In a data lake, data is stored as files without imposing a fixed schema for storage.
 Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a *data lakehouse*; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.

 In Microsoft Fabric, a lakehouse provides highly scalable file storage in a *OneLake* store (built on Azure Data Lake Store Gen2) with a metastore for relational objects such as tables and views based on the open source *Delta Lake* table format.
 Delta Lake enables you to define a schema of tables in your lakehouse that you can query using SQL.